osquery/foundation/docs/office-hours/20191126_meeting_notes.md

 ## Announcements and Highlights since the last meeting

 * 4.1.1 has been in pre-releases
 * Fuzzing is live.
   - You can go to
     https://github.com/google/oss-fuzz/blob/master/projects/osquery/project.yaml
     and add yourself to be notified of discovered crashes.
-  - There are some crashes being found in the config parser
+  - There are some correctness crashes being found in the config parser.

 ## Any PRs people want to discuss?
 Anyone here for help?

 There's a question about how to use the `socket_events` table. `local_port` and `local_address` are zero.
 Though this is confusing, it is also what the underlying audit system emits.
-You need to track the calls, and the FDs that are used.
+You need to track the calls, and the file descriptors that are used.

 * rows that have the connect action will not have any meaningful local_address/local_port values
 * the opposite is true for the bind actions: remote_port/remote_address will be set to 0/empty
 * this is because we are emitting audit events as we get them in that table
 * a way to fix this would be to correlate the events by file descriptor
-* we could for example track the socket() syscall to save the protocol, then wait for a bind and save the local port/address and then if the same socket is used again in a connect, add the additional data we gathered
+* we could for example track the `socket` syscall to save the protocol, then wait for a bind and save the local port/address and then if the same socket is used again in a connect, add the additional data we gathered